Donations

 Our story

-Our family has several members who are affected by VEDS.
-In fact, Walk with Deco was started by Mike DeCoursey or Deco as he is known, after Mike had several aneurysms rupture in his abdomen and leg due to VEDS.
-Luckily his leg was saved, which encouraged him to walk 4 million steps and raise $40,000 for VEDS research in 2021.
+Our non profit charity, WalkwithDeco.org was started by our son in law, Mike DeCoursey or Deco as he is known, after several aneurysms ruptured in his abdomen and leg due to VEDS.
+Luckily, his leg was saved, which encouraged him to walk 4 million steps and raise $40,000 for VEDS research in 2021.

 Current Research

-Texas Children’s Hospital in Houston
+Texas Children’s Hospital in Houston Studies

 Lead investigator Dr. Shaine Morris